ukkiez/Dustforce-Chaos-Mode/README.md

 - Outright softlocking (coincidentally, in combination with other events, is fine)
 - Crashing the game
 - Unavoidable instant run-killers/total loss of player control

+It doesn't have to be super fun or extremely hilarious per se at all.
+But, if you want to have a flying penis do a drive-by, jizzing dust everywhere, I'm all for it.

 ### Types of events <a id="types"></a>
 **1. Cycle events**